thatstoasty/prism/README.md

 - Map `--help` flag to configurable help function.
 - Add find suggestion logic to `Command` struct.
 - Enable required flags.
-- `Flags` should be created with Parameters and `value` should never be set to start.

 ### Improvements